RHReynolds/MarkerGenes/README.md

 install_github("RHReynolds/MarkerGenes")
 ```

+In addition, to access the various datasets, please clone the repository.

 ## Brief description <a name="description"></a>
 Resource that contains:
 - A number of brain-relevant cell-type markers in the form of: